 In June 2013, the department developed a paper outlining the principles and objectives of ongoing professional development which must be met by approved providers and celebrant association conferences from 2014.

 Your performance as a celebrant will be reviewed regularly to ensure it is satisfactory.

-Your review will be based on the information we have in our files and database.
-You may also be asked for more information.
+Your review will be based on the information we have in our files and database, and you may be asked for more information.
+We will let you know when a review will happen, and the outcome when it is completed.

 If your performance is unsatisfactory, disciplinary measures may be imposed.
 You will have the opportunity to comment if this is the outcome of your review.